ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 * `USR` variable to set the position of YouTrack files.
 * `JAR` variable to set the route of YouTrack .jar file.
 * `LOG` variable to set the file name YouTrack trace.
-* `PID` variable to set the file name where the identifier of the process that started YouTrack is stored.* `d_start` función para iniciar YouTrack.
+* `PID` variable to set the file name where the identifier of the process that started YouTrack is stored.
+* `d_start` function to start YouTrack service.
-* `d_stop` función para detener YouTrack.
+* `d_stop` function to stop YouTrack service.

 To create it using the following command: